-But what if you want to sign up to a social media sight or go online shopping?
+But what if you want to sign up for a social media site or go online shopping?
 Well, fortunately, there’s now a quick and easy way to create a second phone number to use whenever you are online.

 CoverMe is a free downloadable private messaging and calling app that provides you with as many disposable phone numbers as you need.
 It’s available on Android and iPhones and uses military-grade security features to keep you safe in all areas of your online life.

 For example, with CoverMe’s encrypted messaging and calling service, you can communicate with people in total anonymity without ever having to give out your personal details.
 And you can use the disposable numbers that CoverMe provides to call regular numbers in the US, Canada, and China, even if the other person doesn’t have the CoverMe app.